darnodo/Notebook/content/netlab/first_lab/my_first_lab.md

 ## Prerequisite

 Before make it works, we have to authorized devpod to access to our AWS environment.
-We will, at the first step, create a specific IAM role to permit to DevPod to managed the instance.
+We will, at the first step, configure DevPod, I've already write a post on this [topic](/documentation/devpod).